wowica/watcher/README.md

 * Start the app with `iex -S mix`

-For the time being, it simply logs when a given address receives any ADA.
+For the time being, it simply displays addresses receiving ADA along with the amount of the transfer.

 ![](docs/screenshot.png)